GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowExternalMesh/Tutorial.rst

 The attributes ``xmlns:xsi`` and ``xsi:noNamespaceSchemaLocation`` are used to define the file format and schema.
 While optional, they may be used to configure various xml validation tools.
-Further information on XML validation may be found here: :ref:`Input File Validation`.

 .. _Solver_tag: